mosaicml/examples/bert/README.md

 ## Motivation

-The modal reader of this README likely does not train BERT-style models from scratch, but instead starts with pre-trained weights, likely using code like `model = AutoModel.from_pretrained('bert-base-uncased')`.
+The model reader of this README likely does not train BERT-style models from scratch, but instead starts with pre-trained weights, likely using code like `model = AutoModel.from_pretrained('bert-base-uncased')`.
 Such a reader may wonder: why would you train from scratch?
 See a detailed of the rationale [here](@TODO DO WE HAVE THIS?
 I FEEL LIKE WE SHOULD) — but in summary, the answer is "better accuracy for a given model size, for reasonable cost."

 There is mounting evidence that pretraining on domain specific data improves downstream evaluation accuracy: